xx987/Causal-DQ/README.md

 1. Run `CausalDQ_xx_train.py` to start training the network for the corresponding simulation case.
 2. Run `Test_CausalDQ_xx.py` to reproduce the corresponding simulation results.
 3. We use the real datasets, Tennessee Eastman Process (TEP) [1] and Solar Flare Detection (SFD) [2],  in the real cases.
+4. All of our training and testing data are available at: https://drive.google.com/drive/folders/1x557hbKYmgxjDa9bawBdOYK_k0EpIwDG?usp=drive_link
 ## Reminder

 If you wish to experiment with different values of `p` (number of variables) or different levels of mean shift,